benjymous/annotations/sandman/sandman.18.md

 - #### Panel 1

-  The entrance to the Dreaming has been seen before to be guarded by a griffon, dragon, and winged horse.
+  The entrance to the Dreaming has been seen before to be guarded by a griffon, wyvern, and hippogriff.
 Here, the griffon looks more like a large vulture.

 ### Page 14